MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-read-isolation.md

 ---
 title: Record instance isolation level
-description: Concept description #Required; article description that's displayed in search results.
-Don't enclose in quotation marks.
-Do end with a period.
-author: rhanajoy #Required; your GitHub user alias, with correct capitalization. ms.author: rhcassid #Required; your Microsoft alias; optional team alias. ms.reviewer: kfend #Required; Microsoft alias of content publishing team member. ms.service: dynamics-365 #Required; per approved Microsoft taxonomy (https://taxonomy.docs.microsoft.com/TaxonomyServiceAdminPage/#/taxonomy/detail/2022-04-07T09:00:02.5587920Z!a892accc-6925-4c06-8723-fb5e30ba7ca3/product). ms.topic: conceptual #Required; don't change. ms.date: 12/19/2022 ms.custom: bap-template #Required; don't change.
+description: Learn how to set the isolation levels used when querying the Business Central database.
+author: phduck
+ms.author: magram
+ms.reviewer: jswymer
+ms.service: dynamics365-business-central
+ms.topic: conceptual
+ms.date: 12/19/2022
+ms.custom: bap-template
 ---
 # Record instance isolation level

 The runtime of Business Central automatically determines the isolation levels used when querying the database.
-A transaction's isolation level is heightened either implicitly by writes on a record or explicitly via LockTable, both on a per-table basis.
+A transaction's isolation level is heightened either implicitly by writes on a record or explicitly via [LockTable](methods-auto/record/record-locktable-method-md), both on a per-table basis.
 The heightened isolation level persists for the entirety of the transaction, leaving subsequent code executed be impacted by heightened isolation levels, whether it's required or wished.

 The below example shows AL code with SQL isolation level hints annotated on database reads, which solely relies on transaction determined locking.